davidrelke/NetSec_Crib_Dragging/README.md

 This reveals information about the two plaintext messages and the key.
 The tool enables the user to mount a [crib-dragging](http://www.ivansivak.net/blog/stream-ciphers-one-time-pad-and-the-same-key-vs-cbc) attack against x.
 The user enters a string that might be in one (or both) of the two original messages.
 This guessed string g is than 'dragged' over x by computing x ⊕ g at all possible positions.
 If g actually existed in one of the messages we will get the plaintext of the other message at the corresponding positions.
 This way the user can gradually restore the original messages.
+After the messages are recovered the key can be computed:
+c1 ⊕ m1 = k

 ## Instructions
 Created with Python 3.8, previous versions might also work.
 No externel libraries are needed.